nash-app/nash-electron/README.md

 4. Install the previous version on your test device
 5. The app will detect the update from the draft release

+#### Update Behavior

+The app automatically checks for updates:

+- When the app starts
+- Every hour in the background

+The update UI will only appear when:

+- An update is available (showing "Update Now" button)
+- An update is downloading (showing progress bar)
+- An update is ready to install (showing "Restart & Install" button)
+- An error occurs (showing error message)

+No UI is shown when there are no updates available, keeping the interface clean.

+#### Testing the Update UI

+There are two ways to test the update UI:

+1. **With an actual release:**

+   - Enable draft updates: `npm run enable-draft-updates`
+   - Create a test release: `npm run publish-test`
+   - Run the app: `npm start`
+   - The app will automatically check for updates

+2. **Using development tools (no actual release needed):**
+   - Run the app: `npm start`
+   - Press `Alt+Shift+U` to show the UI testing panel
+   - Use the buttons to simulate different update states:
+     - "Available" - Shows the update available notification
+     - "Downloading" - Shows the download progress bar
+     - "Downloaded" - Shows the update ready notification
+     - "Error" - Shows the error notification

 #### Development Notes

 - Updates are managed by `electron-updater` in `src/index.ts`